The Architecture of Autonomous AI

 The Anatomy of the Mesh

 How do we enforce the governance lifecycle?
-We need four critical pillars that handle discovery, workflow, connectivity, and safety.
+We need five critical pillars that handle discovery, workflow, connectivity, authorization, and observability.

 A. The Catalogs (Directories)